sidekickDan/rpg_mysteries/templates/fixed-case-mystery-prompt-generator.md

 - Locked case facts needed to run the game
 - A clear END PROMPT marker

-The public `.txt` prompt should instruct the AI to begin by welcoming the player, sharing the title and spoiler-free synopsis, briefly explaining how to play, mentioning optional images/voice mode if available, explaining pause/resume, and then waiting for the player to say: “Let’s begin.”
+The public `.txt` prompt should instruct the AI to begin with a clearly formatted, easy-to-scan welcome screen.

+The welcome should use:

+- A clear title
+- Short section headings
+- Bullet points
+- Short focused paragraphs
+- A simple “how to play” section
+- A brief “investigation actions you can try” section
+- A brief “helpful features” section
+- A clear prompt telling the player to choose difficulty and then say: “Let’s begin.”

+For social-media usability, the player should only be required to choose **difficulty** before starting.

+Assistance level and tone should not be required startup questions in the public `.txt` file.
+Instead:

+- Default assistance should be **Balanced**.
+- The player may ask for hints anytime.
+- The player may say “make it more guided” if they want more help.
+- The player may say “strict detective mode” if they want fewer hints.
+- The case should use its default tone unless the player asks for a different presentation style.

 The AI should not start active investigation until the player says “Let’s begin.”